GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

     - `statusCode`,`success`: This function wraps `GCU.GetRemoteVersion()`, the result of which is placed into `success`,`statusCode`,`remoteSize`,`remoteVersion` in that order.
 Use the value of `success` to determine the meaning of `statusCode`
 - Case 2: A `table` of `(moduleName,modulePath)=(key,value)` pairs or nothing at all was passed:
   - It will return a table indexed by moduleName, each containing an instance of a table from Case 1.

+If the function fails, it will return:
+> `false`, `-1`

+*The only possible non-crashing error this function can encounter is no response from address which returns 1*